salecler/libft/README.md

 # libft
-Libft 125.
-All bonus, Makefile &amp; libs
+libft with bonus, makefile and .h